eric-pierce/Calendar-ICS-Splitter/README.md

 There are several other similar scripts out there, but in testing they all resulted in dropped events.

+Note that this script can take some time to run for very large ICS files.

 Requires the following python libraries:
 ```
 os